raspberrypilearning/party-game/en/step_1.md

 Any number of players can play the game, but make sure you play with more than one person!

 - Follow the startup instructions on the screen.
-- A flashing arrow points to the touch logo.
 - When you press Button A:
   - You are shown more instructions and the number of the current player.
   - You can begin to flip the bottle, each landing of the bottle will give you a point score.